clarkfitzg/makeParallel/inst/pems/notes.md

 - recursively detect function calls that are used, so we can ship all the necessary functions to the workers (code analysis)
 - implement re-grouping operation, aka shuffle.
+- remove variables after we are done using them.

 ------------------------------------------------------------